anttonalberdi/metadeep/README.md

 | R_RXN__45__22610                         | <chr [2]>    | <chr [2]>    |
 | R_RXN__45__15920                         | <chr [2]>    | <chr [3]>    |

-### Classify metabolite types (rdb2mdb)
+### Classify metabolite types into a genome database (rdb2gedb)
-Classify metabolites in a single-genome (rdb) or multi-genome (rdbs) reaction database into source, transit and sink metabolites stored in a metabolite database (mdb).
+Classify metabolites in a single-genome (rdb) or multi-genome (rdbs) reaction database into source, transit and sink metabolites stored in a genome database (gedb).

 - **Source metabolites:** those that the bacterium is able to use but not to produce.
 - **Transit metabolites:** those that the bacterium is able to use and produce.